kazabooboo/gizra.com/app/_posts/2016-08-16-8-reason-to-chose-8.md

 using on the daily base.

 <!-- more -->
-1. Content oriented - mean.js and other solutions can't provide the same exprience to create data structure and manage content.
+1. Content oriented - In this period it's awesome to be a JS developer.
+A language that for long time seem to keep a live in the browser realm has moved also to the backend.
+Every couple of days there is a [new JS framework](http://www.isaacchansky.me/days-since-last-new-js-framework/) and a lot of stacks that meant to make your web application development faster.
+But how they handle content management?
+Drupal give us power to create data models using fields and widgets, views can display for you content very easily and using vbo we can manipulate those items.
 2. Plugins, hooks, events, services - All above have awesome tools for developers which I don't think exists in such large scale on other frameworks
 3. Commerce expreince - Tools as Commerce kickstart and all the libraries they create for symfony are awesome!
 4. OG - You can't find it in any other framework.
 And I'm willing to put my macbook pro on this one